seananderson/seananderson.ca/index.md

 <img src="images/sean_anderson_olymp_headshot.jpg" alt="Sean C. Anderson" width="265" height="330" class="headshot"/>

 I [teach workshops](/cv.html#teaching) on data visualization and manipulation for scientists.
 I also develop a number of R packages.
-With collaborators, I'm developing packages to run fisheries simulations with [Stock Synthesis][nefsc] software ([ss3sim]), measure ecological portfolio effects ([ecofolio]), simulate salmon metapopulation portfolios (metafolio), and perform meta-analysis that is robust to correlated effect sizes ([robustmeta]).
+With collaborators, I'm developing packages to run fisheries stock assessment simulations with [Stock Synthesis][nefsc] software ([ss3sim]), measure ecological portfolio effects ([ecofolio]), and simulate salmon metapopulation portfolios ([metafolio]).

 I completed an M.Sc. at [Dalhousie][dal] with [Dr. Heike Lotze] working on trends, drivers, and ecosystem effects of expanding global invertebrate fisheries.
 In particular, we focussed on [patterns of serial exploitation in global sea cucumber fisheries][doi] and our paper was [featured in the journal Science][sciencemag].
 My thesis won the [Canadian Governor General's Gold Medal][gg] as the top-ranked M.Sc. thesis at Dalhousie University in Engineering and Natural Sciences.